spiritlake/ares-extras/snippets/cropped-icons/README.md

 The default log icon format makes the icon fit within the icon box.
 While this ensures that the entire image is displayed, it can look a little squished.
 An alternate icon format, contributed by skew@AresCentral, crops the icons instead.

 You can see the difference in the following image.
-Notice how in the cropped version - Viggo's icon (in the teal box) looks better better because extraneous background was cropped out, but the blue guy (in the orange box) got his head chopped off.
+Notice how in the cropped version - Viggo's icon (in the teal box) looks better because extraneous background was cropped out, but the blue guy (in the orange box) got his head chopped off.

 ![Cropped vs Scaled Images](cropped-icons.jpg)